 - Slice mushroom caps into 1 inch thick slices.
 Set aside.

 - Combine flour with seasonings from garlic salt - black pepper in a medium bowl.
 Whisk eggs in a separate bowl.
 Put parmesan in a third bowl.

 - Dredge the sliced mushrooms in flour.
 Dip them in the egg then coat with shredded parmesan.
 Carefully drop the mushrooms into the hot oil and fry until golden brown, about 3-4 minutes, flipping halfway through.
 Remove from oil and drain on paper towels.
 Serve with cilantro lime aioli.

 As far as fries go, this recipe is a standard recipe.
 The only difference is after you coat the mushrooms in flour and egg, you sprinkle parmesan rather than bread crumbs.
 Freshly grated will coat the portobellos better but you can also use already shredded cheese.

-Fry the portobello fries and serve with cilantro lime aioli.
+Plate up the fries and serve them with cilantro lime aioli.
 This aioli is my favorite dip so far and is perfect for the mushrooms.
 Maybe it's all in my head but because these are mushrooms, they feel just a bit healthier than regular fries!

 For more snack inspiration check out these Cajun beer battered fried pickles!